When most people think of a healthy diet, a vegan diet is usually near the top of the list.

 The key component of managing or reversing fatty liver disease in most cases is weight loss.
 If a vegan diet can help someone lose weight, it may be an important part of a treatment plan.

 Research on Vegan Diets for Fatty Liver

 Here’s the main takeaway from a study that looked at the effect of vegetarian diets on nonalcoholic fatty liver (3):

 Vegetarian diets, replacing meat and fish with soy, and replacing refined carbohydrates with whole grains, may be inversely associated with nonalcoholic fatty liver related to BMI.

 In other words, there’s some evidence that transitioning to a vegetarian (not necessarily vegan) diet is correlated to a lower chance of having fatty liver disease.

 Considering they replaced fish with soy, that’s closer to a standard vegan diet than a standard vegetarian diet.
 If you’re new to the terms, a vegan diet is technically one particular type of vegetarian diet.

-That result isn’t too surprising to me.
-I’ve previously written about whether vegans are fatter or thinner than meat eaters.
-Multiple studies show that vegans are generally thinner.
+That result isn’t too surprising to me, since multiple studies show that vegans are generally thinner.

 All that above stuff sounds great, but studies deal in the general case.